 International Students

 Moorpark College is authorized under Federal law to enroll nonimmigrant students.
-International students (F-1 Visa) and persons who hold other nonimmigrant visas are citizens and residents of another country.
+International students (F-1 Visa) and persons who hold other nonimmigrant visas are considered citizens and residents of another country.
 Eligibility for admission is determined by the type and current status of the visa.
 Proof of current visa status must be submitted to determine this eligibility.
-Contact the International Student Program for more information at (805) 378-1414.
+Contact the International Student Program for more information via email: mcinternational@vcccd.edu

-Most international students intend to study full time in the United States.
-The F-1 Visa requires students to enroll in and maintain 12 or more units per semester unless they have prior authorization from the International Student Program.
-Authorization for reduced course load will be given only in limited circumstances, as specified by federal regulations.
-When a student has violated the visa status, the student must apply to the Department of Homeland Security for reinstatement.
+F-1 Students attending Moorpark College are required by USCIS/SEVP to maintain 12 or more units per semester.
+This means students must enroll in and complete 12 units each semester.
+Only 3 units during each semester may be fully online.
+F-1 Students must also maintain a 2.0 GPA at all times.
+Falling below the GPA minimum requirement may result in the termination of the student’s F1 visa status at the college.
+Under extenuating circumstances, USCIS/SEVP allows for the student to have a Reduced Course Load (RCL).
+Authorization for reduced course load will be given only in limited circumstances, as specified by federal regulations, and authorization from the International Students Office is required.
+When a student has violated their F-1 visa status, the student must apply to the Department of Homeland Security for reinstatement.
 Until the student is reinstated, the student’s ability to travel, work, or transfer may be impeded.

-Permission to Work (F-1 Visa only): International students may work up to a maximum of 20 hours a week on-campus during a full semester, and up to 30 hours a week during the summer term.
+Permission to Work (F-1 Visa only): After the successful completion of one full academic semester, international students may work up to a maximum of 20 hours a week on-campus during a full semester, and up to 30 hours a week during the summer term.
 Students must go through the normal competitive hiring process for student workers.
 After the successful completion of the first full academic year, international students may request permission to work off-campus due to financial hardship.
 This request needs to be approved by the DSO and USCIS.
-Contact the International Students Program for information regarding potential off campus employment, (805) 378-1414.
+Contact the International Students Program for information regarding potential off-campus employment – mcinternational@vcccd.edu.

 International Student Admission Procedures